Software model of OpenNN

 • ConvolutionaLayer: This class represents a layer of convolutional neurons.

-• PoolingLayer: This class is used to store information about the Pooling Layer in a Convolutional Neural Network (CNN).
+• PoolingLayer: This class stores information about the Pooling Layer in a Convolutional Neural Network (CNN).

 • PrincipalComponentsLayer: This class represents the layer of principal component analysis.